-- (i) Description of the project, its purpose and cost, including engineering design, capacity, location options and preference, safety and reliability considerations, and all ancillary or related facilities that are proposed to be constructed, owned or operated by the applicant; - (ii) Outline of the anticipated construction and operation schedule, including critical dates of key events, a chart of major activities showing the critical path (e.g., GANTT chart), and the timing of approvals required from other agencies to ensure continued economic viability; - (iii) Description of any new or expanded public works, undertakings or infrastructure that will result from or be required by the project, and an estimate of the costs and necessary completion dates; - (iv) Human capital resources required to undertake the project; - (v) Risk analysis identifying all significant risks to successful completion of the project, including an assessment of the probability of each risk occurring, and the consequences and the cost to mitigate the risk; - (vi) Identification and preliminary assessment of potential effects of the project on the physical, biological and social environments or on potentially affected First Nations and the public, proposals for reducing potentially negative effects and maximizing benefits from positive effects, and the cost to the project of implementing the proposals; - (vii) Identification of the customers to be served by the project and, where the project would expand the area served by the applicant, a geographical description of the expanded service area;
+(i) Description of the project, its purpose and cost, including engineering design, capacity, location options and preference, safety and reliability considerations, and all ancillary or related facilities that are proposed to be constructed, owned or operated by the applicant.

+(ii) Outline of the anticipated construction and operation schedule, including critical dates of key events, a chart of major activities showing the critical path (e.g., GANTT chart), and the timing of approvals required from other agencies to ensure continued economic viability.

-&lt;sup>2 GANTT chartis a bar chart which illustrates a project schedule.
+&lt;sup>4 GANTT chartis a bar chart which illustrates a project schedule.